 Infallible Narrator: Marlowe remembers every single detail of his voyage, and the events before and after it, despite his story taking place over at least a few months.

 Informed Ability: Everyone who meets Kurtz can speak of him only in the most hyperbolic praise.
-He is a genius without equal, and has a mesmerizing presence that causes people to worship and adore him (see below).
+He's a genius without equal and has a mesmerizing presence that causes people to worship and adore him (see below).
 However, none of this is actually demonstrated to the reader, so you just have to take their word for it.

 Kill 'em All: Kurtz's last written suggestion: "Exterminate all the brutes!"